SamaherData/DonorChooseOrg/README.md

 ![image](https://user-images.githubusercontent.com/93243958/139573005-9fc6e349-2b1f-4e67-a32f-ba8f63a2e0c9.png)

-Findings:
+**Findings:**

 •	The highest success ratio was for "Food, Clothing & Hygiene”, followed by "Sports & Exercise Equipment".

 •	The lowest success ratio was for "Technology”, followed by "Visitors" and "Trips".

 **Question 2: what is the seasonality pattern for donations?**

 ![image](https://user-images.githubusercontent.com/93243958/139236561-3c11582e-233b-41c0-83ea-02ea05f1aa50.png)

-Findings:
+**Findings:**

-Total donation is the lowest in June, where summer vacation is approaching; and highest in December (as Christmas gift?) and August (when schools are about to open).
+• Total donation is the lowest in June, where summer vacation is approaching; and highest in December (as Christmas gift) and August (when schools are about to open).

 **Question3: Does the number of projects varied in a consistent way across the school year in order reach their funding goal?**

 ![image](https://user-images.githubusercontent.com/93243958/139236794-3265282f-a1d0-48b0-b116-a60caac1f651.png)

-Findings:
+**Findings:**

--From the figure above it appears that there tends to be a surge in the number of projects that get funded at the start of the school year, this number then decrease significantly around the summer time.
+• From the figure above it appears that there tends to be a surge in the number of projects that get funded at the start of the school year, this number then decrease significantly around the summer time.
 The overall pattern has steady increase year to year.
 A few spikes in the number of projects funded.
 These spikes are due to large donation match partnerships from Ripple and Bill and Melinda Gates.

--The figure below shows that indeed more projects are posted at the beginning of the school year which in turn leads to an increase in the number of live projects.
+• The figure below shows that indeed more projects are posted at the beginning of the school year which in turn leads to an increase in the number of live projects.
 This is also shown by the fact that the rate of funding projects and the rate of posting projects show a small but significant correlation ( r-squared= 0.22, p<0.001).

 Q4: